dainv123/dainguyen-20240720/README.md

   - `SearchBox.tsx`: Allows users to search for specific cryptocurrencies.
   - `StatisticsDisplay.tsx`: Displays various statistics for cryptocurrencies.
   - `TimeRangeSelector.tsx`: Allows users to select a specific time range for viewing price data.

-- `test/`: Contains unit tests for your React components and utilities.
+- **test/**: Contains unit tests for React components and utilities.

-- `utils/`: Stores utility functions used throughout the frontend application (e.g., data formatting, date manipulation, price calculations).
+- **utils/**: Stores utility functions used throughout the frontend application (e.g., data formatting, date manipulation, price calculations).

-- `App.tsx`: The root React application component, defining the overall application structure and managing rendering of other components.
+- **App.tsx**: The root React application component, defining the overall application structure and managing the rendering of other components.

 #### Backend (`crypto-price-api`)

-- `src/config/`: Stores configuration files for your application, such as API endpoints for Coingecko.
+- **src/config/**: Stores configuration files for the application, such as API endpoints for Coingecko.

-- `src/interceptors/`: Contains backend API interceptors for manipulating requests and responses (e.g., error handling).
+- **src/interceptors/**: Contains backend API interceptors for manipulating requests and responses (e.g., error handling).

-- `src/models/`: Houses your database entities (models) that represent data structures (e.g., `coin.model.ts`, `ohlc.model.ts`).
+- **src/models/**: Houses database entities (models) that represent data structures (e.g., `coin.model.ts`, `ohlc.model.ts`).

-- `src/modules/`: Contains feature modules that group related functionalities:
+- **src/modules/**: Contains feature modules that group related functionalities:
-  - `coingecko module`: Handles communication with the Coingecko API.
+  - **coingecko module**: Handles communication with the Coingecko API.
     - `coingecko.controller.ts`: Defines API endpoints and interacts with `coingecko.service.ts` to retrieve data.
     - `coingecko.service.spec.ts`: Unit tests for the `coingecko.service.ts`.
     - `coingecko.service.ts`: Interacts with the Coingecko API using libraries or making HTTP requests to retrieve and process data.

-### Running the application with docker
+### Running the application with Docker (Recommended)

 1. Make sure you have Docker installed and running on your system.
 2. Navigate to the project root directory (where this README resides).